 - In a microwave-safe bowl, heat the crunchy peanut butter on low heat until just melted.
 Set aside to cool slightly.

 - In a medium bowl or stand mixer, cream together the butter, white sugar and brown sugar.
-Beat in the eggs one at a time, then stir in the vanilla.
+Beat in the eggs one at a time, then add in the vanilla and peanut butter.

 - Combine flour, baking soda and salt; stir into the creamed mixture.
 Mix in oats and chocolate chips.
 Cover, and chill dough for at least one hour, or freeze it to bake later.
 (See notes.)